Why churn analysis matters for your subscription business & how to do it well

 Your churn rate impacts some of the most important metrics for your business:

-Customer lifetime value (LTV) is the profit generated from the average customer over the period they remain a customer (from signup to churn).
+Customer lifetime value (LTV) is your company's profit from the average customer over the period they remain a customer (from signup to churn).
 Here’s how you calculate it: (average revenue per customer x gross margin percentage) / customer churn rate.

-Customer acquisition cost (CAC) estimates the cost of acquiring a new subscriber.
+Customer acquisition cost (CAC) estimates how much you have to spend to acquire a new subscriber.
 Customer acquisition is typically an expensive endeavor, which motivates companies to focus on retaining their existing ones.

 There are other metrics, but these three are a solid starting point.
 You can even look at some of them in conjunction to get more detailed churn analytics.
 The LTV:CAC ratio, for example, is a way to look at the return on investment (ROI) for customer acquisition.

 Churn analysis is a valuable tool for any subscription business, but it needs to be deployed in the proper context.
 Churn rate is a trailing indicator, which means that efforts to improve it will not be immediately reflected in the metrics.
-As stated earlier, churn rates need to be broken out by product line and customer segment—but that’s not the only way you can analyze churn.
+As stated earlier, churn rates need to be broken out by product line and customer segment—but that’s not the only way to write a customer churn analysis.

 As stated above, the churn rate is calculated by taking the number of churned subscribers over a period of time and dividing it by the total number of subscribers during that period of time.

-In the above example, we calculated the monthly churn rate, but that isn’t necessarily the best option for all.
-Companies with seasonal businesses, for example, may want to measure churn over a longer period of time to decrease the potential for distortions.
+Now, in the above example, we calculated the monthly churn rate, but that isn’t necessarily the best option for all.
+A company with a business model heavily affected by changing seasons, for example, may want to measure churn over a longer period of time to decrease the potential for distortions.